By: Michelle George, MSc. Candidate in Community Health and Epidemiology

 To make sure voices of communities are heard Shawna, and the global health team, collaborate with communities to identify gaps and opportunities for their programs to be meaningful to the communities in which we live, work and serve.

 This year will bring new changes and priorities to Dalhousie Global Health and the Faculty of Medicine’s Serving and Engaging Societies portfolio.
-Shawna is encouraging the team to identify new and innovative ways to deliver programs that engage students and community in a virtual environment.
+Shawna is encouraging the team to identify new and innovative ways to deliver programs that engage students and the community in a virtual environment.
 She anticipates that the November 5 panel on “Global health beyond 2020” will create a new and relevant focus for our work as we move forward in these changing and unprecedented times.
 She believes that a key to this success is inclusivity which requires the right people at the table, listening, being sensitive to power and privilege, and being okay with the uncomfortableness that change will bring.
-This holistic lens of looking at health equity is what Dalhousie Global Health, with Shawna and her team, represent.
+This holistic lens of looking at health equity is what Dalhousie Global Health, with Shawna and her team, represents.